alex8088/electron-vite-docs/packages/en-US/docs/guide/hmr-in-renderer.md

 # Use HMR in Renderer

-In order to use HMR in renderer, you need to use the `environment variables` to determine whether the window browser loads a local html file or a remote URL.
+In order to use HMR in renderer, you need to use the `environment variables` to determine whether the window browser loads a local html file or a local URL.

 ```js
 function createWindow() {